 Best hostel in Tromso, Norway:

-Costs of getting around Tromso – local and airport transportation
+Costs of Getting Around Tromso: local and airport transportation

 One great place to save money in Tromso is on transportation.
 The city is very walkable, so if you stay within 10 minutes of the city center, you can walk just about everywhere you need to go.

-The bus in Tromso is rather expensive.
-Tromso bus pass price is 50 NOK (about $6) for a single ride and 100 NOK (about $12) for a 24-hour pass.
-So if you are trying to decide between staying in a hotel in Tromso city center and a place outside the center where you will need to take a bus, be sure to factor transportation into your budget as well.
+So, if you are trying to decide between staying in a hotel in Tromso city center and a place outside the center where you will need to use public transport, be sure to factor transport into your budget as well.

 If you are up for a road trip in Norway, you can rent a car in Tromso from 60 to 100 USD per day.
 Not cheap, but it might be a good option if you are traveling with friends or family and want to plan some Tromso day trips by yourself.
-You can find the best deals for car rentals in Tromso at Rentalcars and Auto Europe.

-Cost of food in Tromso – how to eat well and cheap
+Cost of food in Tromso: how to eat well and cheap

 Here is another place where you can make a huge variety of choices that will impact the overall outcome of your Tromso budget.